cazuike/Smart-Programming-Baddies/README.md

 Error (404): A message indicating an invalid API key.
 Error (500): A message indicating an internal error occurred during the removal process.

+## Event Controller
+**1. Create Event**
+Creates a new event in the system, associating the event with the client identified by the provided API key.

+URL: /createEvent
+Method: POST
+Query Parameters:
+- apiKey (required): A valid API key provided by the client.
+- name (required): The name of the event being created.
+- description (required): The description of the event.
+- date (required): The date of the event.
+- time (required): The time of the event.
+- location (required): The location of the event.
+- organizer (required): The organizer of the event.

+Response:
+- Success (200): A message containing the created event's ID.
+- Error (404): A message indicating an invalid API key.
+- Error (500): A message indicating an internal error occurred during event creation.

+**2. Retrieve Event**
+Retrieves information of a specified event given by the event ID and the associated API key.

+URL: /retrieveEvent
+Method: GET
+Query Parameters:
+- apiKey (required): A valid API key provided by the client.
+- eventId (required): The unique ID of the event to be retrieved.

+Response:
+- Success (200): A message containing the event information.
+- Error (404): A message indicating an invalid API key.
+- Error (500): A message indicating an internal error occurred during event retrieval.

+**3. Remove Event**
+Removes an event from database based on the provided event ID and the associated API key.

+URL: /removeEvent
+Method: DELETE
+Query Parameters:
+- apiKey (required): A valid API key provided by the client.
+- eventId (required): The unique ID of the event to be removed.

+Response:
+- Success (200): A message indicating the event was successfully removed.
+- Error (404): A message indicating an invalid API key.
+- Error (500): A message indicating an internal error occurred during the removal process.

 # Tools Utilized 🔬
 - Firebase DB